Evaluating the Robustness of Deep Reinforcement Learning for Autonomous Policies in a Multi-agent Urban Driving Environment: Deep Reinforcement Learning for Autonomous Driving

 A3C has been used in~\cite{A3C} for training an AC policy in a virtual environment that can work in a real-world situation as well.
 By using synthetic images as an input, the policy learns to drive in an urban scenario using the proposed DRL method.
 Another work by the authors in~\cite{A3C2} also uses A3C by combining RL with image semantic segmentation to train an AC driving policy.
 Using the TORCS~\cite{Torcs} racing simulator, their goal is to lower the gap between virtual and real models while training an RL agent.
 A3C is also used in~\cite{A3C3} where the authors created an end-to-end driving approach without detailed perception tasks on input images.

-\paragraph{\textbf{Importance Weighted Actor-Learner Architecture (IMPALA):}} IMPALA~\cite{impalaa} uses actor-critic technique, but with the twist of decoupling actors.
+\textbf{Importance Weighted Actor-Learner Architecture (IMPALA):} IMPALA~\cite{impalaa} uses an actor-critic technique, but with the twist of decoupling actors.
 Following a V-trace off-policy approach, IMPALA's main objective is to scale up the DRL training capability by adding multiple independent actors.
 The actors, in this case, are meant to generate experience trajectories for the policy to learn, while the learner tries to optimize not only the policy but also the value function.

 An author in~\cite{IMPALA} proposes a multi-agent urban driving framework in which one can train more than one AC.
-Using IMPALA, the author performs training of connected AC policy within the CARLA simulator.
+Using IMPALA, the author performs training on connected AC policy within the CARLA simulator.

-\paragraph{\textbf{Deep Q Networks (DQN):}} DQN~\cite{Mnih} fall into the category of value-based methods, where the goal is to learn the policy function by going through the optimal action-value function.
+{\textbf{Deep Q Networks (DQN):}} DQN~\cite{Mnih} falls into the category of value-based methods, where the goal is to learn the policy function by going through the optimal action-value function.
 DQN uses off-policy and temporal differences (TD) to learn state-action pairs by collecting episodes as experience replay.
 Using the episodic data, samples from the replay memory are used in order to learn Q-values, as a neural network function approximation.
 DQN is one of the foundation models in the upbringing of DRL and there are many improved versions of DQN implemented by overcoming the existing flaws.

 DQN is used in~\cite{DQN} for training an AC in a Unity-based urban driving simulator.
-The authors use camera and laser as their input sensors for training the driving policies.
+The authors use cameras and lasers as their input sensors for training the driving policies.
 Another work in~\cite{DQN2} uses DQN for first training a driving agent in simulation to test its navigation capabilities in both simulated and real-world driving situations.
 DQN is also utilized in~\cite{DQN3} for learning to steer a vehicle within a realistic physics simulator.
-Given the camera input feeds, their DQN based agent is aiming for following lanes with minimal offroad steering errors.
+Given the camera input feeds, their DQN-based agent is aiming for following lanes with minimal offroad steering errors.